More Americans have died

 The Foundation for Kidney Transplant Research seeks to educate Americans on the crisis and shape the debate towards a solution to immediately increase the number of organs from living donors available for transplant.

-in America by the numbers
+The Kidney shortage in America by the numbers

 Americans have chronic